ilya-markevich/node-validator/README.md

 # Usage

-To use the validator just create new validator instance and pass an object for validation.
+To use the validator just create new validator instance with an object for validation as a parameter.
 Use [property](#validatorinstancepropertypropertypath) method to choose a value and [state methods](#validator-state-instance) to validate the value.

 Example of code: